-You'll be trained in the fundamentals of food preparation in all aspects of a modern industrial kitchen.
-You’ll learn professional standards of sanitation, personal hygiene, portion control, waste prevention, and the importance of serving nutritionally balanced meals.
+You'll be trained in the many aspects of food preparation in modern industrial kitchens alongside professional standards of sanitation, personal hygiene, portion control, waste prevention, and nutritional considerations of common foods/diets.

 What to expect

 Professional Cook training uses an applied learning approach to combine technical knowledge, supported by daily hands-on practice in professional commercial grade kitchen facilities.

 Training is also provided on board the Camosun Cuisine Machine, the first post-secondary food truck classroom of its kind in Western Canada.